PetterBoozegunk/HTMLParts/README.md

 A small HTML prototype tool written in <a href="http://nodejs.org/">nodejs</a>

-Check index.htm for an example of what to do with HTMLParts.
+Check index.shtml for an example of what to do with HTMLParts.

 The basic idea was to make it possible to include files (like in PHP etc) when building small, hardcoded HTML prototypes.